Alfred Nossig: Last years

 Living in Berlin during the early years of the Nazi regime, he began to conceive of a sculptured monument including over 20 statues, which he intended to erect on Mount Zion, entitled "The Holy Mountain", and exhibited a model of this in Berlin in 1936.
 Before the war, Nossig was offered asylum in Palestine, but refused to leave Berlin without his statues.

 In 1938, when he was 75 years old, Nossig was living in Prague, where he was described by the writer Josef Fraenkel as "old, ill and senile.
 A German nurse took care of him."
 At the outbreak of war Nossig fled to Poland and was placed in the care of the Jewish Welfare Board in Warsaw.
 Adam Czerniaków, the head of the Warsaw Ghetto Judenrat, was told to employ him, apparently by the German authorities, and Nossig was appointed as ghetto emigration officer; in this position he sought to negotiate with the Gestapo permission to emigrate for some Jewish leaders, without (of course) any result; emigration became expressly forbidden in November 1940.
 Nossig was then made director of the Arts and Culture department of the ghetto, with no noteworthy effect.

 Death

-In unclear circumstances Nossig became talked of in the Ghetto as a collaborator with the Germans, though no clear evidence was (or has since been) made available as to whether this was the case.
-Nossig was accused of providing regular reports to the Nazis on Jewish underground activities in the ghetto, and an underground resistance group, the Jewish Combat Organization, held an impromptu trial and sentenced him to death; he was executed in his apartment by shooting on 22 February 1943.
+In unclear circumstances Nossig became talked of in the Ghetto as a collaborator with the Germans.
+Nossig was accused of providing regular reports to the Nazis on Jewish underground activities in the ghetto, and an underground resistance group, the Jewish Combat Organization, held an impromptu trial and sentenced him to death.
+Nossig had fallen to his knees and begged for his life, threatening them with German retaliation if he was killed.
+Undeterred, the partisans executed him in his apartment by shooting on 22 February 1943.
 He was 78 years old.

+According to some of Nossig's executioners, a Gestapo identity card and a six-page dossier on the Jewish underground movement were recovered from his personal effects after his execution.
 He was buried in the Jewish cemetery at Okopowa Street in Warsaw.
 The exact site of his burial is unknown; only a fragment of a plaque from his tombstone (in plot 67, row 7) has survived.